 In 1874, the Lighthouse Board noted “the dwelling at this station is in a state of decay and needs rebuilding.
 It is of poor construction, and unfit for the climate of this latitude, where the severe and long winters demand houses substantially built.
 To repair the present dwelling would cost as much as the building is worth.
 It is, therefore, recommended that an appropriation of $5,000 be made to rebuild it.”
 A plea for a new dwelling was issued again in 1875 and 1876, but it appears the dwelling only received minor repairs until it was finally rebuilt in 1898.

-The passengers were safely offloaded onto the Adirondack at 2 a.m., but the Champlain was a total loss.
-The valuable engines, furnishings and other parts of the steamer were salvaged, while the rest of the vessel was left on the shore.
+Passengers were safely offloaded onto the Adirondack at 2 a.m., but the Champlain was a total loss.
+The valuable engines, furnishings, and other parts of the steamer were salvaged, while the rest of the vessel was left on the shore.
 The ice that formed on the lake that winter pulled the remaining pieces of the vessel to their final resting place just offshore from the site of the grounding.

 Shortly after the metal towers were erected, the government was feeling the pinch of the Great Depression and decided to dispose of valuable surplus property on Lake Champlain.
-The Split Rock Lighthouse was thus sold to Mary Hun of Albany in 1931 for $2700.
-The Greek Revival dwelling and carriage house has been well maintained by the succession of owners.
+Split Rock Lighthouse was thus sold to Mary Hun of Albany in 1931 for $2,700.
+The Greek Revival dwelling and carriage house have been well maintained by the succession of owners.
 Since 1959, the station has been in the possession of the Heurich family.